Our privacy commitment to you

 Our Web Site

 St.LukesHealth recognises the importance of providing you a secure environment when communicating with us via the Internet and appropriate measures have been put in place to protect your personal information.
-For example we use industry accepted methodology to secure your information when you register for and use St.LukesHealth Online Member Services.
+For example we use industry accepted methodology to secure your information when you register for and use St.LukesHealth Connect.
 Your secured information is protected from unauthorised access through the use of firewalls, secure passwords and SSL Certificates.
-Further, we send confirmation letters to your postal address before you can access your online information to verify that you are entitled to online access.

 St.LukesHealth may collect usage data from your computer when you visit our website through the use of tracking and/or cookies.
 This collection is to enable us to maintain and improve our online service.
 Any information collected is not linked in any way to personal identification details of members.
 Visitors to our website can adjust their browser preferences to prevent the collection of data.
 However, if you adjust your browser preferences, there may be some features of our website that will not be available to you and/or some pages may not display properly.
 For your convenience, St.LukesHealth has provided a ‘Help and Support’ link with guidance on minimum system requirements for optimal use of our website.

 St.LukesHealth will make every attempt to ensure that your privacy is not breached; however, if you believe that your privacy has been breached, you can visit a St.LukesHealth Customer Care Centre, phone 1300 651 988, send an email to firstname.lastname@example.org